 A rolling dock 80′ long (eight 10′ sections).

 A covered rack for canoes, kayaks, Sunfish and preservers was built on the shore near the east end of the beach.

 FURNITURE, FIXTURES, & EQUIPMENT:

-Art, personal items, a sofa, an antique bookcase, and a few family heirlooms including the stair light fixture and two wall mounted fixtures are not included.
-However most furniture, fixtures and equipment including two fiberglass canoes, a Sunfish sailboat, preservers, and a fishing boat with electric motor, are included.
+Art, personal items, a sofa, an antique bookcase, and a few family heirlooms including two wall mounted fixtures are not included.
+However, most of the furniture, fixtures and equipment including two fiberglass canoes, a Sunfish sailboat, preservers, and a fishing boat with electric motor, are included.

 Deeded, recorded access to the property runs through the main gate of the Huron Mt.
 Club.
 The gate is manned 24-hours a day May through November, and 7AM – 10:30PM in the winter.
 When it is locked, we use a key.
 Legal access is insured by the title company.

 In 2019 Summer taxes were $4,012.75; 2019 Winter taxes were $1,063.07 = $5,075.82 total.
 These are Non- Homestead (not first home) figures.